MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 # Exercise \#3: Import Data

-**Objective:** In this exercise you will import sample data into the Common Data Service database.
+**Objective:** In this exercise you will import sample data into the Dataverse database.

 ## Task #1: Import solution